 This hiking packing list is intended for pleasure hikers.
 The hiking equipment is sufficient for a day tour.
 You can do this well in one backpack accommodate.
 Usually these are tours that we in Germany or Austria Companies.
-But we are also up Hiking trails on the move in other countries.
+But we are also up Hiking trails traveling in other countries.
 Most of the time our hikes are shorter.
 Our hike to the Dürnberger Moor in Styria is typical of our hikes.
-We take the mountain railway to mountain peaks, just like in Vorarlberg.
+We take the mountain railway to mountain peaks like in Vorarlberg.
 There we do circular hikes with no incline.
 This is possible, for example, in the Almenwelt in Lofer.
-Since we take the time to enjoy nature on our hikes, they take longer than stated in the hiking guide.
+Since we take time on our hikes to enjoy nature, they take longer than stated in the hiking guide.
 So we have leisure to see things along the way.
 Take photos and video recordings.
 Enjoy the nature.
 You can find what we need for this in our packing list.

 You will not need hiking equipment on all hikes.
 The hiking packing list should serve as a checklist.
 On this you will find everything you need for your hike.
 This way you can check whether you have packed everything for the hike you are planning.
 Check the weather forecast before your hike.
 Then you can decide which clothes you need.

 If you need parts of the hiking equipment, you can order them online using the links.
 If you buy through it, this enables us to provide the information in this blog for free.
 As a result, the products from our hiking packing list no longer cost you.